numToStr/site/src/posts/running-react-node-concurrently.md

 Using concurrently is perfectly fine for most of the developer (this is also the same approach which I used initially).
 But It has one problem that I find annoying which is **folder structure** (might be different for you).

-In the second post we'll be looking at docker method.
+In the [second post](/blog/running-react-node-docker) we'll be looking at the docker way.
 So, If you don't know docker just stay here.